 To go with her Great Gatsby hair, Susan Jameson arrives at Rockford’s trailer in an antique car that looks like it came straight out of Jay Leno’s hangar.
 In real life, no one except men old enough to have their prostates removed actually drive cars like that on the streets in broad daylight.
 But, it sure looks good parked in front of Jimbo’s trailer on the PCH.

 It’s breakfast time, and with Rocky having polished off Jim’s steak and eggs, Jimbo is starved for some real chow.
-So he invites Susan Jameson to accompany him to the greasy spoon taco stand across the parking lot for his patented first date meal of tacos and coffee.
-Jim thinks she’s the crazy one for not wanting a greasy taco at nine-thirty in the morning, and he makes a point of savoring his as she bares her soul.
+So he invites Susan Jameson to accompany him to the greasy spoon taco stand across the parking lot for his patented get-to-know-each-other meal of tacos and coffee.
+Jim acts like she’s the crazy one for not wanting a greasy taco at nine-thirty in the morning, and he makes a point of savoring every bite of his as she bares her soul.

-Miss Jameson has come all the way out to Jim’s trailer on the edge of Los Angeles because her fiancé Mark Chalmers has suddenly gone missing and Rockford is the only one she can think of who can help her.
+Miss Jameson has come all the way out to Jim’s trailer on the edge of Los Angeles because her fiancé Mark Chalmers has suddenly gone missing and Rockford is the only one she can think of who can help.

 Rockford is usually pretty smooth with the ladies, but in this episode he’s about as couth as Wally and the Beaver are around girls.
 Susan Jameson does an admirable job of maintaining her composure as she describes her situation, but sensitive Jimbo just says, “You’re not gonna start getting weepy or anything, are ya?”

-Jim is clearly more intent on enjoying his breakfast taco with extra hot sauce than he is in listening to Susan Jameson, and he’s taking no pains to hide it.
+Jim is clearly more intent on enjoying his breakfast taco with extra hot sauce than he is in listening to Susan Jameson spill her guts, and he’s taking no pains to hide it.
 But here we also see the shrewdness of Rockford.
-He’s wonderfully poker-faced as he gets Miss Jameson to explain everything she knows about Mark Chalmers without revealing to her that he’s actually working for her father, trying to uncover information on the mysterious Chalmers at that moment.
+He’s wonderfully poker-faced as he gets Miss Jameson to explain everything she knows about Mark Chalmers without revealing to her that he’s actually working for her father and trying to uncover information on the mysterious Chalmers at that very moment.

 When Rockford explains that he might not be able to take her case because of professional ethics (already working for another client, i.e. her father), sweet innocent Susan Jameson fixes her wide eyes on Jim and asks in all honesty, “what kind of ethics does a private detective have to have?”